m-abdelgawad/it-alarms-and-calls-dashboard/README.md

 ### Business Case
-he "IT MOM Alarms Automation" project is a strategic initiative by IT Automation to enhance the reliability of critical IT systems.
+The "IT MOM Alarms Automation" project is a strategic initiative by IT Automation to enhance the reliability of critical IT systems.